makersacademy/CV/README.md

 MA focused strongly on TDD and we approached all our projects with that approach. (link to test).
 Know I've started using TDD I can't imagine going back. knowing straight away if you have a bug or if something is being changed is very assuring and can saves hours of future debugging time.

 #### Object Oriented Programming
-Studied OOP using Java at university and then again at MA using Ruby and Javascript.
+Studied OOP using Java at university and then again at MA using Ruby(link) and Javascript(link).
 I have good understanding of the Key OOP principles.

 #### Behaviour Driven Development